OTT / ANOTHER PARADIGMATIC CERAMIC

-To glaze Ott on ceramic surface, it doesn’t need to be baked as it just drys out.
-And he discovered an interesting fact that it evaporates when it’s heated with high temperature in kilns.
-It means that we can get clean earth again and reutilise it.
+To glaze Ott on the ceramic surface, it doesn’t need to be baked as it just drys out.
+And he discovered an interesting fact that it evaporates when it’s heated with the high temperature in kilns.
+It means that we can get clean earth again and reutilize it.

-This project aims for actualising ceramic recycling for its re-production through introducing potentials of an alternative glazing, Ott, by applying it on domestic ceramic objects to experiment with its practicalities and aesthetics.
+This project aims for actualizing ceramic recycling for its re-production through introducing potentials of alternative glazing, Ott, by applying it on domestic ceramic objects to experiment with its practicalities and aesthetics.

 Photography by Ronald Smits

 2020 Green Concept Award 2020 Nominee, Berlin, DE